-I ended my 35-hour per week pre-professional training the same week I turned sixteen thanks to a back injury.
-A year later I had been on and off to varying degrees, so I officially quit at the end of January 2013.
-And that's basically when I went through a very late burst of puberty, including but not limited to weight gain, a growth spurt, hip development and most importantly, my chest grew.
+I ended my 35-hour per week pre-professional dance training the same week I turned sixteen thanks to a back injury.
+A year later, I had been on-and-off training to varying degrees, and that inconsistency led me to officially quit at the end of January 2013, just before my seventeenth birthday.
+That's basically when I went through a very late burst of puberty, including but not limited to weight gain, a growth spurt, hip development and most importantly, my chest grew.
 Real big.

 Here's the thing with boobs.
 If you have little ones, you want big ones.
 You buy push up bras and low cut shirts and arch your back in photographs to show them off.
 If you have big ones, you want little ones.
 You wear regular bras and normal cut shirts and stand in a way that doesn't accentuate the bulging shape of your chest.

 Back in July of last year, I was just about reaching my limit with them.
 I was hiking a lot and swimming a lot as it was the middle of summer, and I was getting more and more frustrated that I couldn't find comfortable sports bras, swim suits and clothing to fit.
 I sought out one of the few female plastic surgeons in town and booked a consultation.
-Unfortunately, because she was a private doctor, she didn't work via government funding, and wanted to charge upwards of $8000 for the procedure.
-So I kind of put the plans on the back burner.
+Unfortunately, because she was a private doctor, she didn't offer government subsidized surgeries and wanted to charge upwards of $8,000 for the procedure.
+After that, I put my plans on the back burner.

-Then in September, I was struggling with very severe back pains again, and even went for more x-rays and nuclear radiology scans to see if my back problems had returned (worst case scenario my fractures hadn't healed - thank god that wasn't the case).
+However, in September I was struggling with very severe back pains again, even going for more x-rays and nuclear radiology scans to see if my back problems had returned.
+Worst case scenario my fractures hadn't healed - thank god that wasn't the case.
 Although my GP wasn't able to give a quick fix to my back pains, she did ask if there was anything I wanted to be done.
-Immediately I mentioned the surgery.
-And right then and there, I was put on a wait list to get a completely covered-by-the-government breast reduction.
-And then they said the wait time was at least a year.
-Great.
-I had plans to graduate in eleven months from then, and go traveling soon after.
+Immediately I mentioned the breast surgery.
+Right then and there, I was put on a waiting list to get a completely paid-for-by-the-government breast reduction.
+Unfortunately, they said the wait time was at least a year.
+Frustratingly, I had plans to graduate in less than a year and go traveling abroad soon after.
 How was I meant to get surgery if I planned to be on the other side of the world!?
 Regardless, I took the slot.

-Only a few weeks later, I got a call saying that there had been a cancellation for the consultation appointment, and if I wanted to come in, there was a time slot for early December.
-I was shocked.
-Come December, I was so ready.
-The consultation happened at Vancouver General Hospital and I basically discussed with the doctor why I wanted the procedure and what size I ultimately wanted to be.
+I was shocked when, just a few weeks later, I got a call saying that there had been a cancellation for a consultation appointment, and if I wanted to come in, there was a time slot for early December.
+I was thrilled and so ready.
+The consultation happened at Vancouver General Hospital where I discussed with the doctor why I wanted the procedure and what size I ultimately wanted to be.
 We went through all the pros and cons and all potential complications and I left in a euphoric mood.
 The only downside?
 The surgery wait list was again, at least a year.
-And again, I wasn't expecting to necessarily be in Vancouver.

-They were a little non-communicative in terms of prepping, and I wasn't exactly sure what to expect.
-Thanks to my roommate I knew I couldn't eat or drink anything after midnight the night before.
-On the day of the surgery, Mum picked me up from university at 5:00am for my 5:45am check-in time.
-We headed upstairs to the Perioperative Care Centre where I was shown to my room (a corner suite at that) and had to put on the hospital gown and do a bunch of antibacterial things to reduce chance of infection - including a really weird bright blue dye that was put in my nose.
+They were a little non-communicative in terms of prepping so I wasn't exactly sure what to expect other than knowing I couldn't eat or drink anything after midnight the night before.
+On the day of the surgery, Mum picked me up from my university apartment at 5:00am for my 5:45am check-in time.
+At the Perioperative Care Centre, I was shown to my hospital bed where I put on the gown and underwent a host of antibacterial procedures to reduce chance of infection - including having a bright blue dye put in my nose.

-I woke up approximately two hours later, but it felt absolutely instant.
-As I was waking up, I had no idea where I was.
-But I was in a lot of pain.
-I was very high on codine and whatever else was in that IV drip, my head was pounding and my chest hurt.
-There were tubes coming out each side of my body and I couldn't even move my arms without pain.
-That was one thing that was really underestimated.
-The nurses said I would be uncomfortable after the surgery.
-Yeah, just a little.
-There were a number of other patients in the post-op room and approximately six nurses to look after us.
-I was on the highest level of IV, which I apparently complained wasn't enough...and my throat was dry and scratchy from the anesthesia tube that had been down it for the two hour operation.
-I fell in and out of sleep for about an hour, maybe longer; I couldn't tell you to be honest.
-Once I was awake enough and correctly answering the nurses questions I was wheeled back to my original room for about noon.
+I woke up approximately two hours later, which felt absolutely instant.
+I was in a lot of pain as I woke up and even though I was high on codine, my head pounded and my chest hurt.
+There were tubes coming out both sides of my body and I couldn't even move my arms without rushing pain.
+I think that was one thing that was really underestimated.

+I was in the post-operative room with a number of other patients and nurses where we had to wait until we were deemed ready to leave.
+I was on the highest level of IV, which I apparently complained wasn't enough, and my throat was dry and scratchy from the anesthesia tube that had been down it for the two-hour operation.
+I fell in and out of sleep for about an hour, maybe longer.
+Once I was awake and correctly answering the nurses questions I was wheeled back to my original bed.
+It was noon by that point.

-Mum met me back there where they eventually removed the IV from my hand, got me dressed, cleaned up my dressings, showed me how to drain the tubes every couple of hours and loaded me up with Tylenol-3s.
-These are all things that apparently happened according to my mum, because all I remember is crying and then almost vomiting, being really hot and sweaty and then falling asleep.
-I must have been a right handful.
+Mum met me there and the nurses removed the IV, helped me get dressed, cleaned up my dressings, showed me how to drain the tubes every couple of hours and loaded me up with Tylenol-3s.
+All I remember is crying, vomiting, sweating and then falling asleep.
+I must have been a handful!

-At around 2pm I was discharged, put into a temporary wheelchair to get back to the car and Mum wheeled me down to the parkade.
-I'm fairly certain that that wheelchair ride was the roughest experience I've ever had.
-I felt every single bump in the floor and every turn of the wheelchair felt like I was being flung across the room.
-My chest was under 12 layers of dressings and the medicine was making me need to throw up.
-The car ride was probably just as bad but I managed to sleep the whole way home thanks to the T3s.
+Close to 2pm, I was discharged, helped into a temporary wheelchair to get back to the car and Mum wheeled me down.
+It was terrible - I felt every single bump in the floor and every turn of the wheelchair as if I was being flung across the room.
+My chest was under twelve layers of dressings and the medicine was making me nauseous.
+Thankfully, I managed to sleep the whole ride home under the influence of T-3s.

 It's now been exactly a month since the surgery, I wear a mastectomy bra 24/7 and will continue to do so for another two weeks.
-I can begin exercising slowly and gently again at that time too and I can also begin to introduce under-wire bras into my life.
-Hello new wardrobe and NEW BIKINIS.
+At that six week mark, I can then also begin exercising slowly and gently again and I can reintroduce under-wire bras into my life.
+Hello new wardrobe and NEW BIKINIS!

-And even though most of that stuff sounds really gross and sucky, I don't think I've ever loved myself more.
+And even though most of that stuff sounds pretty gross, painful and sucky, I don't think I've ever loved myself more.